mpaglia0/Iudas/README.md

 No jQuery dependencies

-:warning: Internet Explorer is no more supported in any of its versions!
+All main browsers versions are supported except Internet Explorer that is no more supported in any of its versions!

 ## Screenshots